 Can you put brownies back in the oven if undercooked?

-Yes you can!
-Simply set your oven to the same temperature you initially baked them at, it should be around 350°F, place your brownies back in its tray or directly on a baking pan and cook until it reaches your desired doneness.
+Yes, you can!
+Simply set your oven to the same temperature you initially baked them at, it should be around 350°F, place your brownies back in their tray or directly on a baking pan and cook until it reaches your desired doneness.

 Simple?
 I think so.
-Now that you know four ways to tell if your brownies are done, I hope you’ll have less trouble making brownies that’s the perfect consistency for you.
+Now that you know four ways to tell if your brownies are done, I hope you’ll have less trouble making brownies that are the perfect consistency for you.

 How do you like your brownies?
 Cakey, chewy, or fudgy?
 And how do you tell when they’re done?
 Share your tips and tricks with us in the comments below!About Angie